influxdata/docs-v2/content/flux/v0.x/stdlib/strings/trim.md

 ## Parameters

 ### v
 ({{< req >}})
 String to remove characters from.

 ### cutset
 ({{< req >}})
-Leading and trailing characters to remove from the string.Only characters that match the cutset string exactly are trimmed.
+Leading and trailing characters to remove from the string.

+Only characters that match the cutset string exactly are trimmed.

 ## Examples

 ### Trim leading and trailing periods from all values in a column